bbc/rd-nbe-lab-helm-charts/charts/docker-hub-exemplar-services/README.md

 # Exemplar Services Docker Hub Helm Chart

-This is a Helm chart for Kubernetes that that installs the `media-store` and `audio-processor` image from [Docker Hub](https://hub.docker.com).
+This is a Helm chart for Kubernetes that installs the `media-store` and `audio-processor` image from [Docker Hub](https://hub.docker.com).

 In this example we are using a free Docker Hub account, so only the `audio-processor` is using a private repository.
 The `media-store` image is public so will not require any authentication.